-The Department houses six externally funded research groups (the International Growth Centre, the International Migration Institute, the Oxford Poverty and Human Development Initiative, the Refugee Studies Centre, the Technology and Management Centre for Development, and Young Lives) which contribute to teaching programmes by providing case studies and specialist supervision.
+The Department houses five externally funded research groups (the International Growth Centre, the Oxford Poverty and Human Development Initiative, the Refugee Studies Centre, the Technology and Management Centre for Development, and Young Lives) which contribute to teaching programmes by providing case studies and specialist supervision.

 Several research students and some MPhil/MSc students are linked to the Department’s ESRC and DFID-funded Young Lives project (an innovative long-term international research project investigating the changing nature of childhood poverty).
 This brings them into contact with funding bodies and the challenges faced by funded research.